-- An operator declaration shall include both a public and a static modifier. - The parameter(s) of an operator shall have no modifiers. - The signature of an operator (§14.10.2, §14.10.3, §14.10.4) shall differ from the signatures of all other operators declared in the same class.

-- All types referenced in an operator declaration shall be at least as accessible as the operator itself (§7.5.5). - It is an error for the same modifier to appear multiple times in an operator declaration.
+- An operator declaration shall include both a public and a static modifier. - The parameter(s) of an operator shall have no modifiers other than in. - The signature of an operator (§15.10.2, §15.10.3, §15.10.4) shall differ from the signatures of all other operators declared in the same class. - All types referenced in an operator declaration shall be at least as accessible as the operator itself (§7.5.5). - It is an error for the same modifier to appear multiple times in an operator declaration.